awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 # Creating a managed node group<a name="create-managed-node-group"></a>

-This topic describes how you can launch an Amazon EKS managed node group of Linux nodes that register with your Amazon EKS cluster\.
+This topic describes how you can launch an Amazon EKS managed node group of nodes that register with your Amazon EKS cluster\.
 After the nodes join the cluster, you can deploy Kubernetes applications to them\.

 If this is your first time launching an Amazon EKS managed node group, we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
 The guides provide walkthroughs for creating an Amazon EKS cluster with nodes\.

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances\.
 You're billed based on the normal Amazon EC2 prices\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.
 You can't create managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
-You can create self\-managed nodes in an AWS Region where you have AWS Outposts, or AWS Wavelength, or AWS Local Zones enabled\.
-For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md), or[Launching self\-managed Windows nodes](launch-windows-workers.md), and [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md)\.
+You can create self\-managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
+For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md), [Launching self\-managed Windows nodes](launch-windows-workers.md), and [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md)\.

 **Prerequisites**
 + An existing cluster\.
-If you don't have an existing cluster, we recommend that you follow one of the [Getting started with Amazon EKS](getting-started.md) guides to create your cluster and node group\.
+If you don't have an existing cluster, follow one of the [Getting started with Amazon EKS](getting-started.md) guides to create your cluster and node group\.
 + \(Optional\) If you want to significantly increase the number of pods that you can run per instance, then you must have version 1\.9\.0 or later of the Amazon VPC CNI add\-on installed and configured appropriately and create AWS Nitro System instances\.
 For more information, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.
 + \(Optional\) If you want to assign IP addresses to pods from a different subnet than the instance's, then you must complete the procedure in [CNI custom networking](cni-custom-network.md) before deploying your node group\.